Bandwidth/api-docs/content/messaging/callbacks/messageFailed.md

 | message.tag           | `string`  | An custom String that you can use to track this particular message                                                                                                                                                                                                                                                                                                  |
 | message.segmentCount  | `int`     | This indicates the number of segments the original message from the user is broken into before sending over to career networks                                                                                                                                                                                                                                      |

+#### Message Error Codes

+Please reference our [message error codes page](../errors/errorCodes.md) for a list of possible errors and error codes.

 ### Example Error 1 of 2 (4432 - forbidden to country)